 ISOC, Civil Society: Deleted

-Encourage and facilitate people-centered and inclusive governance models and mechanisms that are based on human rights and the rule of law.
+Ensuring that surveillance conforms to international human rights obligations and commitments

 Russian Federation, Government: Deleted

-ISOC, Civil Society:
+ISOC, Civil Society: Ensuring that the use of ICTs is respectful of international human rights obligations and commitments, as this is an essential prerequisite

+Respecting and promoting human rights are essential prerequisites to realizing the development and policy goals of a post 2015 development agenda

 Russian Federation, Government: Deleted

-ISOC, Civil Society:
+ISOC, Civil Society: to realizing the development and policy goals of a post 2015 development agenda

-Ensuring open andmulti-stakeholder models and mechanisms in
+Ensuring open and inclusive multi-stakeholder models and mechanisms in all ICT governance processes, including the WSIS Process.

 Russian Federation, Government: Deleted

+All stakeholders should play a central role in the follow up and evaluation of achievements, taking into consideration the multistakholderism principle post-2015 development framework.

-Russian Federation, Government: All stakeholders should play a central role in the follow up and evaluation of achievements, taking into consideration the multistakholderism principle post-2015 development framework
+Russian Federation, Government: Governments and Intergovernmental organizations All stakeholders should play central role in the follow up and evaluation of achievements, taking into consideration the multistakholderism principle post-2015 development framework

 ISOC, Civil Society: All stakeholders should play a central role in the follow up and evaluation of achievements, taking into consideration the multistakholderism principle post-2015 development framework.

-the WSIS Process.

-Using the information society as a tool to realise the post 2015 development goals.
+Harnessing the potential of ICTs to strive towards realising the post 2015 development goals.

 Russian Federation, Government: Deleted

-Ensuring a connection between the key aim of the WSIS, that of harnessing the potential of information and communication technology to promote and realize development goals, and the post 2015 development agenda.
+Ensuring a clear and direct link and an explicit connection between the key aim of the WSIS, that of harnessing the potential of information and communication technology to promote and realize development goals, and the post 2015 development agenda.

-Russian Federation, Government : Ensuring a clear and direct link and an explicit connection between the key aim of the WSIS, that of harnessing the potential of information and communication technology to promote and realize development goals, and the post 2015 development agenda.
+Russian Federation, Government : Ensuring a clear and direct link and an explicit connection between the key aim of the WSIS, that of harnessing the potential of information and communication technologyies to promote and realize development goals, and the post 2015 development agenda.

 ISOC, Civil Society: Ensuring a clear and direct link and an explicit connection between the key aim of the WSIS, that of harnessing the potential of information and communication technology to promote and realize development goals, and the post 2015 development agenda.

-Increasing access to and use of ICTs, including broadband and mobile services through continued and increasing practical implementation measures ,
+Increasing access to and use of ICTs, particularly to vulnerable groups, including broadband and mobile services through continued and increasing practical implementation measures at the same time taking steps to increase the “culture of security in the use of ICTs”,

 Russian Federation.
-Government: Increasing access to and use of ICTs, particularly to vulnerable groups, including broadband and mobile services through continued and increasing practical implementation measures at the same time taking steps to increase the “culture of security in the use of ICTs”,
+Government: Increasing access to and use of ICTs, particularly to vulnerable and marginalized groups, including broadband and mobile services through continued and increasing practical implementation measures at the same time taking steps to increase the “culture of security in the use of ICTs”,

-Canada, Government: Increasing access to and use of ICTs, particularly to vulnerable groups, including broadband and mobile services through continued and increasing practical implementation measures at the same time taking steps to increase the “culture of security in the use of ICTs”,
+Canada, Government: Increasing access to and use of ICTs, particularly to vulnerable groups, including broadband and mobile services through continued and increasing practical implementation measures at the same time taking steps to enhance trust in the use of ICTs,

+Inclusion of vulnerable social groups - people with disabilities, elderly, refugees, migrants, etc. who must have a variety of opportunities to strengthen their social position through ICTs and e-services.

-Russian Federation, Government: Inclusion of vulnerable social groups - people with disabilities, elderly, refugees, migrants, etc. who must have a variety of opportunities to strengthen their social position through ICTs and e-services.
+Russian Federation, Government: Inclusion of vulnerable and marginalized social groups - people with disabilities, elderly, refugees, migrants, etc. who must have a variety of opportunities to strengthen their social position through ICTs and e-services.

-s.
+Mainstreaming gender issues within action lines, to ensure action lines take account of continuing gender issues and redress discrimination..

-Russian Federation, Government: stowards e; women's rights are taken into account in dialogue on human rights and the Internet.
+Russian Federation, Government: Mainstreaming gender issues within action lines, to ensure action lines take account of continuing gender issues and redress discrimination towards ending technology-based violence and harassment against women, girls, and any individual based on their sexual orientation or gender identity; women's rights are taken into account in dialogue on human rights and the Internet.